 How to Claim Compensation from Air Caraïbes

-It’s essential to know how to request the compensation you deserve under EU Regulation 261/2004.
-Here’s the process:
+It’s important to be aware of how to claim the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s how to do it:

 - Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We understand the EU laws thoroughly and will make every effort to get you your compensation.
-You only pay us if we win your case.
+Once you submit the form, our team will manage the process.
+We are well-versed in the EU laws thoroughly and will make every effort to secure your compensation.
+You are only charged if we win your case.

-Remember that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed because of operational reasons or mechanical problems, if it was not caused by extraordinary circumstances like adverse weather conditions or air traffic control decisions, you qualify for compensation.
+Don’t forget that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances like inclement weather or air traffic control decisions, you qualify for compensation.

 Which Air Caraïbes Flights are Covered by EU261?